suuoh/suuoh.github.io/README.md

 License
 -------

-All files and their content in the following directories are Copyright 2013 Melvin Chien:
+All following files, directories, and their contents are Copyright 2013 Melvin Chien with all rights reserved:
 * blog/
 * images/
 * about.html
 * portfolio.html

-Licenses for all other files can be found in the [LICENSES](/LICENSES.md) file.
+Licenses for all files can be found in the [LICENSES](/LICENSES.md) file.

 Resources
 ---------